 We were pleased to hear the feedback on our previous post on NIH-funded model-organism research.
 One question a number of you asked is: what’s happening with research involving mouse models?
-Thanks to additional work by colleagues in NIH’s Office of … Continue reading
+Thanks to additional work by colleagues in NIH’s Office of Portfolio Analysis (OPA) and Office of Extramural Research/Office of Research Information Systems, I’m excited to … Continue reading “A Look at NIH Support for Model Organisms, Part Two”

 Wangler, et al. recently published an article in Genetics on NIH funding for model organism research involving Drosophila.
 The authors extracted grant information from NIH ExPORTER and looked for the word “Drosophila” in either the title or abstract.
 By this approach the authors found that NIH support for Drosophila-based research is declining.